Follow the step by step process or choose what situation that best describes you:

 The LSAT takes about three and a half hours to complete.
 There are four main sections in the LSAT: one Reading Comprehension, two Logical Reasoning, and one Analytical Reasoning.
 In addition, there is an essay section and an experimental question section, neither of which are scored.
 The experimental section is unknown to the test-taker, however, and the essay that you write in the essay section will be sent to the law schools to which you apply.
 You will be allotted 35 minutes to complete each section of the LSAT.
 You will be scored on the number of correct answers, so there is no penalty for answering incorrectly.
 This means that you should answer every question, even if you are unsure that the answer you are providing is correct.

-Apply online at the Law School Admission Council (LSAC) website and pay the $160 examination fee there when you create your LSAC.org account.
-The LSAT is given four times annually, in December, February, June and October, on Wednesdays and Saturdays, at the following Nebraska testing centers:
+Apply online at the Law School Admission Council (LSAC) website and pay the $190 examination fee there when you create your LSAC.org account.
+The LSAT is given three times annually, in November, January and March, on Mondays and Saturdays, at the following Nebraska testing centers:

 Receiving Your Score